AgoraIO-Extensions/Agora-Unreal-RTC-SDK/Agora-Unreal-SDK-Blueprint-Example/README.md

 ![code_16613129312915](https://user-images.githubusercontent.com/47908151/202614467-6aa8bd6a-f9e6-4053-ba07-53c5fd2e5c8d.jpg)

-## Making a Build (Project Packaging)
+## Project Packaging

 ### Windows Packaging

-File->Package Project->Windows->Windows(64-bit)
+Click File > Package Project > Windows > Windows(64-bit).

 ![windowspackage](https://user-images.githubusercontent.com/47908151/202615706-41df9c3e-0463-43eb-8fef-a8d154745976.jpg)

-#### 32bit Windows
-Since UE5 does not support 32-bit Windows, our plugin leave out the 32-bit implementation by default; otherwise, the compilation will result in error for UE5.
-If you want to use the 32-bit build in UE4, please uncomment the win32 related code in AgoraPluginLibrary.Build.cs.
-See this screenshot:
+Since UE5 does not support 32-bit Windows, the Agora plugin omits the 32-bit implementation by default.
+If you want to use 32-bit Windows with UE4, uncomment the code relating to Win32 in the **AgoraPluginLibrary.Build.cs** file, as shown in the red box in the following image:

 ![code_16613129312915](https://user-images.githubusercontent.com/1261195/186325436-d8bf6543-5aea-4adc-a903-0199519339eb.png)

 ### MacOS Packaging

-File -> Package Project -> Mac
+1. Click File > Package Project > Mac.

-#### Add device permissions to plist.info:
+2. Add device permissions to plist.info

-1. Right click the compiled xxx.app File - select "Show Package Contents"
+	a.
+Right click the compiled xxx.app file, and select **Show Package Contents**.

 ![contextMenu_and_MacNoEditor](https://user-images.githubusercontent.com/1261195/186290440-ab80de0e-b87c-4a3a-a589-cc68960b6397.png)

-2. Edit Contents/Info.plist (Double-click to open it in XCode,  then see Step 3 next; or Step 3b if using your favorite text editor).
+        b.
+Edit Contents/Info.plist (Double-click to open it in XCode,  then see Step 3 next; or Step 3b if using your favorite text editor).

+3. Add permissions.

-3. Select "Information Property List" and add the following two permissions:
+Double click to open *Contents/Info.plist* in XCode, then click **Information Property List** to add the following permissions:

 - Privacy - Camera Usage Description
 - Privacy - Microphone Usage Description

 ![privacy_plist](https://user-images.githubusercontent.com/1261195/186293374-d550e36c-cd87-4feb-b79d-8344945af827.gif)

-3b.
-Equivalent of editing with Xcode, you may just open the plist file with a text editor and paste the following XML snippet into it:
+If you are editing with Xcode, you can just open the plist file with a text editor and paste the following XML snippet into it:
 ```xml
 	<key>NSCameraUsageDescription</key>
 	<string>Use camera</string>